Chris-OKeefe/Number-Grid-Practice/README.md

 A simple python program for my daughter to use to develop number sense.
 The script prints a 10x10 grid with numbers 1-100 in it.
 Next, it generates a random number from 1-100 and asks the user to identify numbers a certain distance away.

 Current functionality: prints grid, asks for ten more than a randomly generated number on the grid.
+If ten more answer is correct, asks what ten less than the number is.

-Need to add additional questions, loop ten more question if it's wrong.
+Need to add additional questions, simplify (condense?) code.
+Not a big deal if efficiency is low, but good practice.